Post Release Community Supervision

 To better assist you in identifying which offenders may meet the criteria for CDCR supervision and for more information on California Penal Codes, please click the following link: California Legislative Information

-The offender’s current term is utilized by the Correctional Counselor to determine eligibility status for release to PRCS.
+The offender’s current term is utilized by the Parole Service Analyst to determine eligibility status for release to PRCS.
 The current term is defined as a court sentence the offender is serving and has not yet paroled.
-Correctional Counselors shall utilize the Minute Order and/or Abstract of Judgment to determine the offender’s current term
+The Parole Service Analyst shall utilize the Minute Order and/or Abstract of Judgment to determine the offender’s current term

 If an offender does not meet the criteria for parole supervision, he/she is released to the county for supervision under the Post Release Community Supervision Act.